 Response: This is a project that is currently funded and the tasks are specified in the last sentence.
 Does this need to be rewritten?
 Do we want to keep the projects that have been funded in these Appendices, put in separate Appendices, or delete altogether?

 Problem Statement: The Spokane River has been the subject of toxics investigations for more than 20 years.
-The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCB through the Spokane River Watershed is not well-understood.
+The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCBs through the Spokane River Watershed is not well-understood.
 The SRRTTF desires to define the data needs for the watershed, and the ways in which the data needs can be satisfied.
 An initial step in the process is the collection of all available data in the watershed as well as other known and potential sources of data that can be used for measurement, modeling and literature review.
 LimnoTech, Inc. has been hired by the SRRTTF as an independent consultant to assist in this process.
-Tasks 2, 4, 5, and 6 of Phase 1a of is the listing all of the information required to define existing PCB and dioxin sources, loads and sinks; the collection of existing data; the evaluation of the quality and credibility of the data; and a data gaps analysis.
+Tasks 2, 4, 5, and 6 of Phase 1a of LimnoTech’s scope of work is the listing all of the information required to define existing PCB and dioxin sources, loads and sinks; the collection of existing data; the evaluation of the quality and credibility of the data; and a data gaps analysis.

 Comment: LimnoTech Scope of work should be included as an attachment or as a reference, since others reading this may have no knowledge of the document (perhaps Appendix F?)